msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/common/system-definition.md

    | `scs_hostname`               | Hostname for the SCS VM                                                           |
    | `scs_instance_number`        | Instance number for the SCS Instance, e.g. `"00"`                                 |
    | `sidadm_uid`                 | User ID for the `<SID>adm` user, e.g. `2100`                                      |

+1. Generate a SAS Token for Installation Media downloads:

+   1. Navigate to the SAP Library Storage Account in the [Azure Portal](https://portal.azure.com).
+   1. Select `Shared access signature` in the menu panel on the left.
+   1. For `Allowed services` ensure only `Blob` is selected.
+   1. For `Allowed resource types` ensure only `Container` is selected.
+   1. For `Allowed permissions` ensure only `Read` is selected.
+   1. Ensure `Enables deletion of versions` is not selected.
+   1. Set a large enough time frame for the SAS token is set to allow downloads to complete.
+   1. Click `Generate SAS and connection string`.
+   1. Copy the SAS token, and set in the above `sap-system-config.yml` file.